 •2015

-CareSouth Carolina rolled out their ROADS Mobile Unit with a Ribbon Cutting ceremony on.
+CareSouth Carolina rolled out their ROADS Mobile Unit with a ribbon-cutting ceremony.

-The ROADS (Rural Outreach Access Delivering Services) team will be following the success of the current Miles ToSmile Dental Program that has been extremely successful in the school setting.
-CSC was named an accredited diabeteseducation program by the American Association of Diabetes Educators (AADE), a National Accredited Organization(NAO), certified by the Centers for Medicare & Medicaid Services (CMS).
-This will allow the people with Diabetes in andaround Darlington County increased access to high quality diabetes education services.
+The ROADS (Reach Out and Delivering Services) team will follow the success of the Miles of Smiles Dental Program, which has been highly successful in the school setting.
+CSC was named an accredited diabetes education program by the American Association of Diabetes Educators (AADE), a National Accredited Organization(NAO) certified by the Centers for Medicare & Medicaid Services (CMS).
+This will allow the people with Diabetes in and around Darlington County increased access to high-quality diabetes education services.

 •2016